 We’ve seen one brilliant Rooney in world football, and now it appears another is emerging.
 Roony Bardghji has been dubbed ‘The Swedish Messi’ by some due to his left-footed nature and technically strong diminutive style standing at 5 foot 6.

-Right now, he’s going to play a hell of a lot of games for Copenhagen and make a difference, and that’s hopefully what we’ll see.
+Right now, he’s going to play a lot of games for Copenhagen and make a difference, and that’s hopefully what we’ll see.

 Roony Bardghji stats